 Homemade marinades and salad dressings taste so delicious…and they are so much friendlier on the budget.
 Not only that, you can control the exact amount you make as well as the ingredients that go in it.

 Here’s a tip for making your own dressings or marinades.
 If you’ve got a small jar of mustard, jam, garlic, or vinegar that’s almost empty, mix your dressing in that jar!
 Not only will use you up all those little bits that you can never really get off the sides of the jar, but you’ll also be reusing the jar.
 Double win.

-- Chicken Marinade Recipes
+Recommended Marinade Recipes